Mandhata001/vealthx-defi/README.md

 ## Contributing

-This project is under active development for hackathon participation.
-Contributions welcome!
+This project is under active development!

 ## License